kisalnelaka/kisalnelaka/README.md

 [LinkedIn](https://linkedin.com/in/kisalnelaka) | [Medium](https://medium.com/@kisalnelaka6) | [Email](mailto:kisalnelaka6@gmail.com)

-*If you're going to email me, keep it brief.
-Parfaits melt, you know.*
+*If you are going to contact me, make it worth my time.
+I have a new world to architect.*